EvaMakri/lifestylefactors-annotation-docs/relations.md

 7. Mentions of “the X-Y association” between an LSF X and a disease Y should be annotated as statistically associated relationships.

 1. Indirect relations should be annotated.
+However, in cases like “__LSF__ was not independently associated with __disease__” do not annotate unless it specifically mentions that the LSF was dependently associated.

 2. Relationships like the following: